Information essential to your trip with cannabis

 In 2021, when marijuana will finally be legalized in New York, the number of U. S Now, 19 states have legalized marijuana for recreational use, and 38 states (plus DC) have legalized marijuana in some capacity.
 C , and several other territories) legalize the possession of marijuana for medical purposes, such as, for example, the alleviation of flying-related stress.

-Marijuana is still considered a Schedule I drug under federal law.
+Still, marijuana is considered a controlled substance by the federal government.
 Possession of marijuana, regardless of quantity, carries a possible one-year prison sentence and a $1,000 fine at the federal level.
 The recent nine-year prison sentence handed down to WNBA star Brittney Griner in Russia for possessing cannabis product in any quantity is a stark reminder of the extreme dangers associated with such travel.

 So, what should someone who is carrying marijuana do if they plan to cross international borders?